svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings1.md

 \
 _Downsides: None_

-## Shell Configurations and Secrets
+## Configure your Terminal and Add Secrets
 Do you often call the same long commands?
-Do you need some secrets or configuration to access the same data warehouse across many projects?
+Do you need some secrets or configurations to access the same data warehouse across many projects?

 Invest time in setting up the default configuration of your shell (eg,`~/.zshrc` file if you have zsh).